palkan/n_plus_one_control/README.md

 expext { get :index }.to perform_constant_number_of_queries.with_warming_up # RSpec only
 ```

+### Non-SQL events

+Read, how to add support for your own event, such as external HTTP request, complex logic or whatever else [here](./custom-collectors.md)

 ### Configuration

 There are some global configuration parameters (and their corresponding defaults):